Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 [bibblio style=”bib–row-3 bib–default bib–hover bib–white-label bib–font-arial bib–size-18 bib–recency-show” query_string_params=”e30=” recommendation_type=”optimised”]

-Citing the Porn to increase the sexual violence in the country, Government banned Porn sites and sexual content on the internet from September.
+Citing the P_orn to increase the sexual violence in the country, Government banned P0rn sites and sexual content on the internet from September.
 Although there was a mixed reaction for the reason to take down indecent content, Government held firm to the decision.
 People find different ways like a proxy, VPN to find such content on the internet.
 Read more here.

 The government has finally succeeded to shutdown Analog TV in Kathmandu on March 2018 and other major cities to follow suit.
 MOCIT has also planned to shutdown the analog TV in the whole of Nepal.
 Digital TV has also expanded along with the combo internet service.
 New Digital Terrestrial TV service provider Prabhu TV was also launched in June 2018.
 Find the advantages and disadvantages of Digital TV here.

 The year 2018 saw massive increase and usage of digital payment like eSewa, Khalti for different services like Utility payments, recharge, movie ticketing, bus/flights ticketing, online shopping, and more.
 This had led to the entry of several other digital wallets like Prabhu pay, IME pay, Qpay.
 NRB keeps on providing the digital payment license to these providers, Cell pay becomes the latest one to get the license.
 People are becoming accustomed of the services from these apps.
 But the question remains as for how many digital wallets do we need in Nepal, that can sustain in the market?